MirisWisdom/HCE/hce/legacy/atarashii/master/README.md

 # CLI Usage

+Notes:

-> Due to its non-interactive nature, double clicking the executable will not execute anything meaningful!
+- Due to its non-interactive nature, double clicking the executable will not execute anything meaningful!
+  For example: `.\Atarashii.CLI.exe Loader Load "C:\haloce.exe"`.
-> To use the CLI, you must run run it from an **existing** console: `\path\to\Atarashii.CLI.exe`!
+- To use the CLI, you must run run it from an **existing** console: `\path\to\Atarashii.CLI.exe`!
-> The syntax of the commands may change at any time for improved versatility & ease of use!
+- The syntax of the commands may change at any time for improved versatility & ease of use!
+- The commands are currently CaSe SeNSiTiVE!

 The following table shows common tasks with their respective commands.
-The commands **are** CaSe SeNSiTiVE!

-For example: `.\Atarashii.CLI.exe Loader Load "C:\haloce.exe"`

 | Task                              | Command                                 |
 | --------------------------------- | --------------------------------------- |